austinhutchen/About-Me/README.txt

 My personal resume!
 I keep record of all of my projects and achievements on this website.
+THIS SITE IS DEPRECATED AND CURRENTLY BEING REWORKED!